Nats favored over Cards to reach World Series

 A bettor at FanDuel's sportsbook placed a $2,000 bet in-game on the Nationals at 7-1 when they were down 3-0 to the Dodgers.
 The bettor won a net $14,000.

-The Astros host the Rays on Thursday night in Game 5 of their American League Divisional Series.
-The winner will take on the New York Yankees in the ALCS.
+The Astros host the Tampa Bay Rays on Thursday night in Game 5 of their division series.
+The winner will take on the Yankees in the ALCS.

-Houston furniture store owner Jim "Mattress Mack" McIngvale has placed nearly $6 million in bets on the Astros in an effort to mitigate potential losses from a promotion he's running.
-McIngvale also has a $1 million bet on an American League team winning the World Series.
+Houston furniture store owner Jim "Mattress Mack" McIngvale has placed nearly $6 million in bets on the Astros in an effort to mitigate potential losses from a promotion he is running.
+McIngvale also has a $1 million bet on an AL team winning the World Series.